DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 #### Setup job description

 A few commands are required to setup a TAPIS OpenSees job in DesignSafe.
 This requires definition of the TAPIS APP to use, and code input parameters.
-For this particular case the *OpenseesSp-3.3.0u1* app is selected.
-The main steps include:
+For the site response particular case the *OpenseesSp-3.3.0u1* app is selected.
+The main steps required to setup a job are:

 1. importing agave/tapis,
 2. getting the specific app of interest,